zhaime/zoehaime/content/home/experience.md

   * Creating study documents
   * Managing study finance
   * Contributing to dissemination output
+<br><br>

-  Previously worked on - DELVE: a longitudinal qualitative study investigating the benefits and harms of accessing suicide and self-harm content online.
+  Previously worked on - DELVE: a longitudinal qualitative study investigating the benefits and harms of accessing suicide and self-harm content online.<br>

     Responsibilities included: